Ir Amim, Divided Jerusalem or United

 As well as the numerous resolutions outlawing Israeli settlements in East Jerusalem.

 So for Palestinians in Jerusalem, Israel is de facto state of occupation as well.

 I am not sure how much Israel behavior towards Jerusalemites in both entrenching and encroaching rights and obligations is serving itself in unification.

 Palestinians are more than ever separated from Israelis.
 It is true that Palestinians struggle to maintain services they receive from the municipality and other governmental institutions, both maybe for staying steadfast in the city, and receiving better life opportunities, through different sectors and means.
-The walls and barriers that were built inside Jerusalem neighborhoods, as well as barriers and fences outside the city separating Palestinians form Israelis, succeeded in creating real psychological barriers as well between both people.
+The walls and barriers that were built inside Jerusalem neighborhoods, as well as obstacles and fences outside the city separating Palestinians from Israelis, succeeded in creating real psychological barriers as well between both people.

 We Palestinians cannot and will not get rid of Israelis; it is neither a possibility nor a wish.
 We need to stop nagging on what we assessed before and after.
 We need to look for a common ground that puts us together in a living condition that gives Jerusalem what it deserves.

-The possibilities for solutions and common grounds exist, and lay around us.
+The possibilities for solutions and common grounds exist and lay around us.
 At the end of the day, we have more in common than from what we have the world around us.
 We both found ourselves here to stay.

 Even if tomorrow a state of Palestine is declared with East Jerusalem as a capital, Israel still needs neighbors that can be lived with.
-The current situation makes it impossible for a separation or a living.
+The current situation makes it impossible for a separation or living.

 As long as we exist, we will continue or fight or have our freedom.
-And our freedom is not just in a state of Palestine; freedom is in dignified life and equal opportunities and rights.
+Moreover, our freedom is not just in a state of Palestine; freedom is in dignified life and equal opportunities and rights.